rfivet/rfivet.github.io/stm32bringup/16_ledtick.md

 So I am going to call in some serious reinforcement, which means one of the Arm Core Peripherals: the System Tick.

-What the System Tick does is very similar to our active delay loop as you can see from the following pseudo-code.
+What the System Tick does is very similar to my active delay loop as can be seen from the following pseudo-code.

 ```c
 while( enabled) {